Sure Dividend

 On the other hand, due to its reliance on industrial and commercial customers, Emerson is vulnerable to recessions and downturns in the energy sector.
 In the Great Recession, its earnings per share were as follows:

-Emerson was more heavily affected by the downturn of the energy sector, which was caused by the collapse of the price of oil from $100 in mid-2014 to $26 in early 2016.
+Emerson was more heavily affected by the downturn in the energy sector, which was caused by the collapse of oil prices from $100 in mid-2014 to $26 in early 2016.
 Its earnings per share decreased 34%, from $3.75 in 2014 to $2.46 in 2016, and only eclipsed that level for the first time in 2021.

 Given its sensitivity to economic cycles, it is impressive that Emerson has grown its dividend for 67 consecutive years.
 The exceptional dividend record can be attributed to the company’s decent resilience during downturns.